 21. Galesnjak Island

-Although it’s not a popular tourist destination, Galesnjak Island is popular due to its heart-shape.
+One of the hidden gems in Croatia, Galesnjak Island is popular due to its heart-shape.
 The island is covered with low vegetation and although it has a few pebble beaches, don’t expect too much from it!

 Also known as the “Island of Love”, many couples come here to confess their love or get engaged.
 The island is uninhabited and there are no tourist facilities but this is what makes it unique.